danieljjackson/developer-hell/next.md

 + A `Server component` is a component that is fetched and rendered **ON THE SERVER**
 + A `Client component` is a component that is fetched and rendered **ON THE CLIENT (BROWSER)**

+When a user requests a web page from a server, the server responds and sends data to the browser.
+The browser then downloads the JavaScript and builds the web page.
+The browser has to install all the necessary JavaScript, including any `npm` packages, to build the web page.
+This can increase the loading time and impact the experience for the user.
+A server component is built on the server and returns HTML, removing the need to download JavaScript files, as with client components.
+This reduces the rendering time and improves the user experience.

+An example of components:

++ `Navbar` - this would be a `Server component`
++ `Sidebar` - this would be a `Server component`
++ `Main` - this would be a `Server component`
++ `Search` - this would be a `Client component`
++ `Button` - this would be a `Client component`

+`Server components` are used for:

++ To `Fetch data`
++ Access `backend resources` directly
++ Keep sensitive data on the server, such as `access tokens` and `API keys`
++ Reduce `client-side JavaScript`

+Here are some of the benefits of using `Server components`:

++ `Data Fetching`: using `Server components` allows us to move data fetching to the server, closer to the data source.
+This helps to improve performance and reducing the time it takes to fetch any data needed for rendering.
+This helps to reduce the number of requests the client needs to make.
++ `Security`: allows sensitive data and logic to remain on the server, such as `tokens` and `API keys`, without exposing them to the client.
++ `Caching`: By rendering on the server, the result can be cached and reused on subsequent requests across users.
+This improves performance and reduces the amount of rendering and data fetching done on each request.
++ `Bundle size`: allows large dependencies on the server to reduce the impact on the client when using JavaScript bundles.
+This reduces the size of the bundle required to be downloaded by the client (browser), which is then required to download, parse and execute.
++ `Initial Page Load`: we can generate HTML to allow users to view the page immediately without waiting for the client to download, parse and execute the JavaScript needed to render the page.
+This also improves `First Contentful Paint (FCP)`.
++ `Search Engine Optimisation (SEO)`: rendered HTML can be used by search engine bots to index our pages.
+This also benefits social media to generate previews of pages.
++ `Streaming`: we can split the rendering of `Server components` into chunks and stream them to the client as they become available.
+This allows the user to see parts of the page earlier without having to wait for the entire page to be rendered on the server.

+`Next` recommends using `Server components` until we need to use `Client components`.
+React hooks, such as `useState()`, `useEffect()`, and `useContext()`, are only available when using `Client components`.
+Furthermore, if we need to access browser-related features such as `onClick`, `window`, or `browserAPI`, these also need to be `Client components`.

 It may always be best to add reusable React components into a directory within the `src` folder to make them easier to find - such as `src/app/components/`

 To use a `Client component`, use the `"use client"` directive at the top of the file, above any imports.
 A `Button` component would be an example of a `Client component`.